smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

  peter       | tile_limits_usa_2014                              | pg_toast_626601  |                                                   |         2 |      100.00 |         0.00 |          2 | 0 bytes
 (100 rows)
 ```

+In this cases, somewhat later on in the processing:

+* There are a number of small tables with with <90% cache hits;
+* A large number the most hit tables are not buffered

+These are both signs that the shared buffers needs to be increased for this workload.

 ### 7.1.2 Query Tuning